Selling supplemental information: Analysis

-\begin{proposition} Assume $\Omega = \{\omega_1, \omega_2, \dots, \omega_n\}$ and $A = \{a_1, a_2, \dots, a_n\}$.
-Let the decision maker's type be distributed according to some $F$ over $\tilde{\Pi}(\Omega)$.
-The data broker extracts the efficient surplus from the decision maker. \end{proposition} The proof is in appendix~\ref{appendix:generalproposition}.
-The diagonal (state–action matching) is crucial for the full surplus extraction.
-With diagonal payoffs, any action-state mismatch yields the same baseline payoff.
-The marginal value of being corrected does not depend on the action the decision maker is taking; it depends only on the state.
-Under general payoffs, by contrast, the marginal value of being corrected typically depends on the action the decision maker would otherwise take.
-The example below shows that, in this case, efficient surplus extraction need not hold.
+\end{proposition} The proof is in appendix~\ref{appendix:generalproposition}.
+Under diagonal payoffs (state–action matching), any mismatch between the chosen action and the realized state yields the same baseline payoff.
+As a result, the marginal value of being corrected depends only on the state and is independent of the action the decision maker would otherwise take.
+By contrast, under general payoff structures, the marginal value of being corrected typically depends on the default action the decision maker is taking.
+The example below shows that, in such environments, efficient surplus extraction cannot be guaranteed.